Inverting Data Transformations via Diffusion Sampling: Introduction

-Our \textbf{main contributions} are as follows: \begin{enumerate} \item We introduce Transformation-Inverting Energy Diffusion (TIED), a novel diffusion sampler for inverting data transformations.
-It is guaranteed to stay on manifold (i.e., exactly transform the input data) and handles general Lie groups and nonlinear actions, only requiring knowledge of Lie algebra. \item We prove that inversion of data transformations can be used for test-time equivariance of pretrained models, only requiring an approximate energy model. \item We demonstrate that our method can invert transformations on challenging groups such as image homographies and Lie point symmetries for partial differential equations (PDEs).
+Our \textbf{main contributions} are as follows\footnote{Code is available at \href{https://github.com/jw9730/tied}{https://github.com/jw9730/tied}.}: \begin{enumerate}[leftmargin=*] \item We introduce Transformation-Inverting Energy Diffusion (TIED), a novel diffusion sampler for inverting data transformations.
+It is guaranteed to stay on-manifold (i.e., exactly transform the input data) and handles general Lie groups and nonlinear actions, only requiring knowledge of the Lie algebra. \item We prove that inversion of data transformations can be used for test-time equivariance of pretrained models, only requiring an approximate energy model. \item We demonstrate that our method can invert transformations on challenging groups such as image homographies and Lie point symmetries for partial differential equations (PDEs).
 On these problems, we demonstrate that our method consistently outperforms baselines in improving the performance of pretrained networks. \end{enumerate}